mo7amedaliEbaid/saudi_interview/interview/data-structures.md

 Time Complexity: O(n^2)
 ## Merge Sort:

-Divides the unsorted list into n sublists, each containing one element, and then repeatedly merges sublists to produce new sorted sublists.
+Divides the unsorted list into n subLists, each containing one element, and then repeatedly merges subLists to produce new sorted subLists.
 Time Complexity: O(n log n)
 ## Quick Sort: